Smart as a City

 BOOK TALKS

-A Book Release Day Talk hosted by the Charles Babbage Institute at the University of Minnesota on May 5, 2026.
+A Book Release Day Talk hosted by the Charles Babbage Institute, University of Minnesota on May 5, 2026.

 Book Launch & Panel at UMass Amherst in conversation with Sareeta Amrute, Jonathan Corpus Ong, and Timothy Pachirat on April 27, 2026.